Nitya-Pasrija/netapp/README.md

 ## Future Integration- Dynamic Rating Model using Random Forest
 This repository contains a dynamic rating model implemented using the Random Forest algorithm.
-The model is designed to accurately predict ratings based on various input features, achieving an impressive accuracy of approximately 91 percent.
+The model is designed to accurately predict ratings based on various input features, achieving an impressive accuracy of **approximately 92 percent**.
 It can be accessed at: https://colab.research.google.com/drive/1-s8MBqhseOxw84GQWKUT9WKpThNy9I53?usp=sharing

 ALGORITHM